Janice Rule: Career

-Personal life
+Personal life and death

 Rule had a brief engagement to Farley Granger in 1955.
 They had appeared in the Broadway play The Carefree Tree in 1955.
 Next followed a relationship with Ralph Meeker; Meeker had played Hal in Picnic.

 Rule was briefly married, during 1955, to television and film writer N. Richard Nash.
-Her second marriage was to television and film writer Robert Thom in 1956; they had one daughter, Kate, before divorcing in 1961.
+Her second marriage was to television and film writer Robert Thom in 1956; they had one daughter before divorcing in 1961.
 Her last marriage was to actor Ben Gazzara in 1961, having one daughter together before their divorce in 1979.

 In the 1960s, she became interested in psychoanalysis.
 She began her formal studies in 1973, specialising in treating her fellow actors, and received her PhD 10 years later from the Southern California Psychoanalytic Institute in Los Angeles.
-She practised in New York and Los Angeles, and continued to act occasionally until her death from a cerebral hemorrhage in 2003.
+She practiced in New York and Los Angeles, and continued to act occasionally until her death from a cerebral hemorrhage in 2003.
 She was cremated after her death.